Liam Sharp: Career

 In September 2008 he signed an exclusive deal with DC.

 Sharp wrote the 2011 novel God Killers.

-Sharp is involved with a UK Midland-based art movement Beardism, certain elements of which are similar to Dadaism.
-The practitioners are required to wear beards, though this can be interpreted as symbolic.
-A recent exhibition was held in the Crompton Arms, a Derby public house and alternative art gallery, featuring the work of Sharp, Ali Pow3rs, Adam Dutton and Chris Tree.

 On 9 April 2011 Sharp was one of 62 comics creators who appeared at the IGN stage at the Kapow! convention in London to set two Guinness World Records, the Fastest Production of a Comic Book, and Most Contributors to a Comic Book.
 With Guinness officials on hand to monitor their progress, writer Mark Millar began work at 9am scripting a 20-page black and white Superior comic book, with Sharp and the other artists appearing on stage throughout the day to work on the pencils, inks, and lettering, including Dave Gibbons, Frank Quitely, John Romita Jr., Jock, Doug Braithwaite, Ian Churchill, Duncan Fegredo, Simon Furman, David Lafuente, John McCrea, Sean Phillips and Liam Sharp, who all drew a panel each, with regular Superior artist Leinil Yu creating the book's front cover.
 The book was completed in 11 hours, 19 minutes, and 38 seconds, and was published through Icon on 23 November 2011, with all royalties being donated to Yorkhill Children's Foundation.

-October 2011, Sharp co-founded Madefire with Ben Wolstenholme and Eugene Walden, in Berkeley, CA, and is the company's CCO.
-Madefire has been hailed as a revolutionary new digital reading experience, and is backed by True Ventures and associated with deviantART.

 In 2017 Derby Museum hosted a ten week long retrospective of Sharp's work, spanning his career from 2000ad to Wonder Woman.
 Sharp was awarded a wrought-Iron and mosaic star in the city's #MadeInDerby2 campaign, which can be found outside the Standing Order pub, near the front door of the house where Joseph Wright lived in Derby's cathedral quarter.
 He was awarded an Honorary Doctorate by Derby University in 2022.

-Sharp continues to live in Derby, and plays an active part in the community as well as serving on the University Court in an advisory capacity.